adityakun1992/MCS3D/README.md

 # MCS3D
+This is a repository containing my (Aditya Kundety) thesis source code.
 This is a software package to serve scientists in the Nanostructures Laboratory at the University of Houston, to assist in printing patterns for Lithography.

 It provides a Scripting environment to design and visualize the patterns.
 With built in drivers to control the scanner and shutter hardware, software enables the user to automatically print the design.